totalsouldisorder/Archmage/README.md

 NetrunOS is built using [archiso](https://wiki.archlinux.org/title/Archiso).

 ## To do
-- [x] Add Lavanda-Dark GTK theming to LightDM
+- [ ] Add Lavanda-Dark GTK theming to LightDM
+- [x] Switch to the Linux-zen kernel
 - [ ] Add NetrunOS branding to Calamares
 - [ ] Add NetrunOS theming to bootloaders
 - [ ] Fix the firewall-applet bug
+- [ ] Change default interface font to Terminus